Extended Weyl groups, Hurwitz transitivity and weighted projective lines II: a uniform approach: Notation, terminology and basic facts

-On the other hand, if $(W,Q)$ is an affine simply laced irreducible Coxeter system where $Q$ is chosen as in the last paragraph, then we obtain an extended Weyl system $(W,S)$ by a similiar procedure as just described. \end{itemize} \end{remark}
+On the other hand, if $(W,Q)$ is an affine simply laced irreducible Coxeter system where $Q$ is chosen as in the last paragraph, then we obtain an extended Weyl system $(W,S)$ by a similiar procedure as just described, where we choose $\alpha_1$ as the root related to the unique vertex of degree three, if $W$ is not of type $\widetilde{A}_n$, and else $\alpha_1$ can be chosen as any vertex of the Coxeter diagram of $(W,Q)$. \end{itemize} \end{remark}